denevell/Natch-Android/README.md

 ## Backlog

-* I should be able to edit my thread title
+* I should load the posts in a thread after it's clicked on
-* Task: Start using gradle for normal builds

 ## Ice-box

 ### Edit thread

+* I should be able to edit my thread title
 * I should see an error on edit thread if there
 * I should see a specific editing loading screen